-We empower tribal communities to take a leading role in designing public health programs to raise the health status, self-sufficiency, and health leadership of Native people around the world.
+We work in partnership with tribal communities to design public health programs that raise the health status, self-sufficiency, and health leadership of Native people to the highest possible level.

 We are an independent center within the Johns Hopkins Bloomberg School of Public Health with satellite offices on tribal lands of the White Mountain, Navajo Nation, and Santo Domingo Pueblo, where our American Indian workforce serves their own communities.
-With 35 years of collaboration with southwestern tribes, our programming now reaches more than 50 tribal nations in over 15 states.
+With over 25 years of collaboration with southwestern tribes, our programming now reaches more than 75 tribal nations in 15 states.
 These partnerships have achieved landmark public health breakthroughs credited with saving over 60 million children’s lives worldwide.

 Our holistic approach to optimizing health and wellbeing across the lifespan targets: